YalixTech-com/genai-developer-intro/study_guide.md

 - **Self-Reflection Prompting**: Asking the model to evaluate and improve its own outputs.

-- **Advanced Tools**: LangChain and LlamaIndex for building complex applications with LLMs.

 ### ⏱️ 30 – 35 min | Topic 7: Agentic Workflows (LLM Agents)